JimDesu/basis-lang/spec.md

 The typechecker performs a single forward-flow walk over this CFG, maintaining a **state vector** at each program point:

 ```
-StateVector = (init: InitLattice, failure: FailLattice, readTaint: TaintLattice, fexprTaint: TaintLattice)
+StateVector = (init: InitLattice, failure: FailLattice, readTaint: TaintLattice, fexprTaint: TaintLattice, obligations: ObligationSet)
 ```

 Each component is a separate lattice; the joint state-vector forms the product lattice.
 At convergent CFG points, the join is performed component-wise — each analysis joins per its own lattice rules.

-Transfer functions update the state vector at each statement; the per-component transfer functions are described in E.2–E.5.
+Transfer functions update the state vector at each statement; the per-component transfer functions are described in E.2–E.5, except the obligation component's, which are in §10.5.
 Some statement types have transfer functions that touch multiple components (e.g., a `.fail` statement updates both `failure` and may affect taint propagation); these cross-component interactions are noted at each transfer function.

 ### E.2 Initialization Analysis